The Rt. Rev. Dr. John Boonzaaijer — Head of School

 Mrs. Archbold was born in Mexico City and lived throughout Mexico before coming to the United States.
 She enjoys camping, hiking, dancing and sewing (not all at the same time).

-The Rev. Garrin Dickinson - Upper School Homeroom
+The Rev. Garrin Dickinson - Upper School Teacher

 Fr.
 Garrin was born in Michigan and grew up in the middle of Atlanta, Georgia, and in rural Connecticut.
 That combination was confusing enough that somehow he found himself in an Army recruiter’s office, after which he served two and a half years as a tank driver, culminating in a combat tour during the first Gulf War.